// feature · benchmark

 You are a senior frontend engineer.
 You have logged three rejections this quarter.
 Keyword matches ranged 70% to 85%.
 You opted in to shared insights.

-Insight served on your dashboard
+// insight served on your dashboard

 For Senior Frontend Engineer roles in your level band:

-Your own rejections: 2 of 3 were missing TypeScript.
+- Your own rejections: 2 of 3 were missing TypeScript.
 Worth a resume pass.

-Takeaway: Nothing here names a user or a company.
-Every number comes from opt-in outcome rows.
-The pattern only surfaces because enough people contributed to cross the threshold.
+TakeawayNothing here names a user or a company.
+Every tip comes from opt-in outcome rows.
+Specific patterns only surface once enough people contribute to cross the threshold, and we sharpen them as the dataset grows.

-Under the hood
+// under the hood

-The mechanics nobody should have to guess at.
+The mechanics nobody hides.

 Zero PII ever